Arbonne International Logo

 All Arbonne International products are claimed to be vegan and gluten-free, made with only natural ingredients and innovative formulas.
 According to the manufacturer, they do not contain phthalates, parabens, or PEGs.
 The company complies with environmental requirements and is registered as a Certified B Corporation.

-The idea to produce harmless and high-quality cosmetics came to Peter Mørck, who spent his childhood in a picturesque Norwegian village.
+The idea of producing harmless, high-quality cosmetics came to Peter Mørck, who spent his childhood in a picturesque Norwegian village.
 After learning about the ingredients in skincare products, he decided to change the situation and offer his customers plant-based products.
 He realized his love of nature in 1975 when an alliance of herbalists, biologists, and biochemists came together to create Arbonne International.

 The company was founded in 1980 and was named after the locality where its first product line was developed.
-It is also rumored that Peter Mørck bought the formulas from Laboratoires Cosmétiques Arval and rebranded them to sell under his brand name.
+It is also rumored that Peter Mørck purchased the formulas from Laboratoires Cosmétiques Arval and rebranded them for sale under his brand name.
 In any case, all recipes are protected by patents.
 Production is concentrated in California, and the sales market covers several countries, from the USA to Australia.

 Independent Arbonne consultants sell products with an unusual upside-down bow symbol.
-This is what the company logo looks like, used to identify products.
+This is what the company logo looks like; it is used to identify products.
 It consists of two folded loops reminiscent of the connected letters “a” without extension strokes.
-Moreover, the second “a” is turned upside down and looks like a disproportionate number “6”.
+Moreover, the second “a” is upside down and resembles the number “6”.

 The trademark was distributed by the “The/Studio” community, which the leaders of Arbonne International approached.
 Specialists helped create souvenirs featuring the symbol’s image and patches for promotional materials.
 This contributed to brand recognition.

 In addition to the inverted “bow” on the logo, there is the first word from the manufacturer’s name.
 It sits at the bottom and is written in a lowercase sans-serif font.
 Remarkably, there is a dot at the end.
-It speaks of completeness and completeness – that the company’s products have everything you need, but at the same time, there is nothing superfluous.
+It speaks of completeness: the company’s products have everything you need, yet nothing is superfluous.
 The same principle underlies the Arbonne concept.

 Font and Colors